im-hanzou/FishItCroter/README.md

 # IM-Hanzou | Fish It Croter
-A simple script for Fish It auto-fishing.
+A simple script for Fish It auto-fishing 🎣

 🧩 Features:
 - Auto-perfect throw